 Titled ‘An evening celebrating women in tech’, the event comprised of a panel featuring three highly successful women leaders who have each made significant contributions to the tech industry in their own respective ways.
 These included Gina Wong, Head of Cloud Services, ASEAN at IBM, Shivani Saini, CIO, Asia, Middle East, Africa at GSK and Rosaline Koo, Founder and CEO of ConneXionsAsia.

-Moderated by Nandita Nandakumar, Senior Manager, Technology - Commerce, Robert Walters (Singapore), the panel addressed the dynamics behind nurturing a succesful career as a woman in the tech industry – both from a personal and corporate perspective.
+Moderated by Nandita Nandakumar, Associate Director, Technology - Commerce, Robert Walters (Singapore), the panel addressed the dynamics behind nurturing a successful career as a woman in the tech industry – both from a personal and corporate perspective.

 The panellists revealed what it is currently like to be a leading female figurehead in technology.
 They also set to explore how women and firms overcome the barriers that exist to prevent females from succeeding in a men-dominated industry.